adku1173/acoupipe/README.rst

 The TFRecord_ file format is a binary file format to store sequences of data developed by Tensorflow_.
 In case of running the simulation with multiple CPU threads, the initial simulation order of the source cases may not be maintained in the file.
-The exact case number can be reconstructed with the :code:`idx` and :code:`seeds` features.
+The exact case number can be reconstructed with the :code:`idx` and :code:`seeds` features when the file is parsed.

-Simulate the Data Set with Docker
+Simulation with Docker
 ---------------------------------

 The easiest way to create the data set is by using an existing